Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Optimization and algorithmic solution

+The distance matrix is an essential component of our proposed framework.
+A short distance for a deeper capsule indicates that the input feature vector is well aligned with the subcapsule, i.e., the input contains the entities/features represented by the subcapsules.
+We count the interactions between input and subcapsules based on Zipf's law \cite{powers1998applications}, which treats the counts as the weights of interactions.
+Following this perspective, we define the element of the distance matrix as

-Indeed, the magnitude of $c_{ij}$ indicates the degree of alignment of input with the SubCapsule.
-Thus, the SubCapsules will be activated only when their components are in the right relationship with the input (the input is a part of the entity modeled by a SubCapsule), or remove the capsule if its activity vector is close to one.
-Algorithm \ref{algo:2} presents the proposed learning strategy for capsule networks, where this algorithm can serve as an efficient alternative to the dynamic routing mechanisms \cite{sabour2017dynamic}\cite{hinton2018matrix}.
+where $w_{ij}$ is the count of interactions between the input and each subcapsule.
+Indeed, the magnitude of $c_{ij}$ indicates the degree of alignment of input with the subcapsule.
+Thus, the subcapsules will be activated only when their embeddings are in the right relationship with the input (i.e., the input is a part of the entity modeled by a subcapsule), or remove the subcapsule if its alignment score is close to one.
+This property makes our capsule easily scalable to large network architectures and large datasets.
+Algorithm \ref{algo:2} presents the proposed learning strategy for capsule networks.